jayasrivenkateshp/aws-learning/02-S3/02-Encryption/README.md

 ## Encryption at rest:

-> Encryption at rest is designed to prevent the attacker from accessing the unencrypted data by ensuring the data is encrypted when on disk.
+> Encryption at rest is to prevent the attacker from accessing the unencrypted data by ensuring the data is encrypted when on disk.

-> If an attacker obtains a hard drive with encrypted data but not the encryption keys, the attacker must defeat the encryption to read the data.

-> This attack is much more complex and resource consuming than accessing unencrypted data on a hard drive.

->For this reason, encryption at rest is highly recommended and is a high priority requirement for many organizations
+> any physical tampering or laptop theft

+> with out passcode or keys attackers can`t do anything

 ## encryption in transit:

+> these service is used only when multiple individuals are involved

-> protects your data if communications are intercepted while data moves between your site and the cloud provider or between two services.
+> protects your data if communications data moves between your site and the cloud provider or between two services.

-> This protection is achieved by encrypting the data before transmission; authenticating the endpoints; and decrypting and verifying the data on arrival.

->For example, Transport Layer Security (TLS) is often used to encrypt data in transit for transport security, and Secure/Multipurpose Internet Mail Extensions (S/MIME) is used often for email message security.
+> when the transfering is done in tunnel between two points

+> if one end is encrypted and the other will be decrypted

+> in the middle attackers can`t do anything

 ## Concepts: